futuchain/futuchain.github.io/index.md

 ### 2 - First come first served
 •reversible ICO (rICO)
-•campaign on social profiles to announce the launch of the token that will take place on pancake swap •social contest + random aidrop of tokens $RICO to participants
+•campaign on social profiles to announce the launch of the token that will take place on quickswap (MATIC) •social contest + random aidrop of tokens rICO (RICO) to participants

 ### 3 - Futu~Rico
 •first partnerships
-•adding more $FUTU liquidity
-•improvements to the website •monthly aidrop$ $FUTU
+•improvements to the website
+•monthly Ultrafund (FUTUXL) aidrop$ to rICO (RICO) holders

 ### 4 - Futuristic engine
-•Presentation of the IC internet conjoiner platform and publication of first projects and partnerships •(NFTs)
-•Launch of pools to invest directly in projects on the internet conjoiner using $RICO token
+•Release of the IC internet conjoiner platform and publication of first projects and partnerships •Launch of pools to invest directly in projects on the internet conjoiner using rICO (RICO) token

 ### 5 - Futuchan
-•nft presentation of artists from the Futuchain Futuchan community •Launch first nfts
+•NFTs presentation of artists from the Futuchan community •Community projects

 ### 6 - Internal Conjoined
-•events and meetings with project creators and community members •Minting event tickets to certify episodes and keep representative NFTs forever
+•Events and meetings with project creators and community members •Minting of event tickets to certify episodes and keep representative NFTs forever

 ### 7 - The futuristic conjoiner
-•reduction of the transaction tax to 0.5%
-•waiver of the contract
+•waiver of the team tokens
 •complete decentralization
 ```